The defining photos of the pandemic — and the stories behind them

-First-grader Sophia Frazier does her schoolwork behind a plastic divider at Two Rivers Elementary School in Sacramento, California, earlier this week.
+First-grader Sophia Frazier does her schoolwork behind a plastic divider at Two Rivers Elementary School in Sacramento, California, in March 2021.
 Only the students near the teacher’s desk appeared to have the dividers.

 “I have never seen a sight like this while covering schools,” photographer Daniel Kim said.
 “When I captured the moment, I could clearly see that this girl was uncomfortable with the new ways she had to learn; it shows in her face.
 I thought that this picture captured the moment in time that a lot of students are facing in the world with the new Covid-19 protocols.”

 Olivia Grant, right, hugs her grandmother, Mary Grace Sileo, through a plastic cloth hung on a clothesline in Wantagh, New York, in May 2020.
 The two were seeing each other for the first time since the pandemic started.